Cacti/documentation/syslog-plugin.md

 The syslog plugin can be deployed on each poller or select pollers each poller will need to be configured with rsyslog each poller will need to be configured with a syslog config_local file

-There are a few deployment approches
+There are a few deployment approaches

 1.)
 Multiple Pollers with a load balancer for syslog